 As innovation advances and customer needs evolve, businesses will be able to achieve their goals by becoming agile.
 An agile business calls for IT operations to make use of automation to deploy repeatable and reliable applications consistently.

-DevOps is an umbrella term that describes a cultural change, model, or methodology that focuses on the effective communication, improved collaboration, and unification of software developers and IT operations teams.
+DevOps is an umbrella term that describes a cultural change, model, or methodology that focuses on effective communication and collaboration between development and operations teams, as explained in AWS’s guide to DevOps principles, and unification of software developers and IT operations teams.
 Here’s our guide to DevOps.

 So What is DevOps?